ServiceMax-Engineering/cloud.core.jetty/Readme.md

 You can test that the equinox's repository is sufficient to build the jetty core product by executing:

-    mvn clean package -Pequinox && mvn clean package -Pequinox-local
+    mvn clean -Pequinox -Pjetty && mvn package -Pequinox && mvn package -Pjetty-with-local-equinox

-The second build will use the locally built repo to rebuild jetty.
+The last build will use the locally built repo to build jetty.